 This is the second and last part of Vector Networks attending the IT Connect Conference.
 If you missed the first article, click here.
-This article also includes parts of an interview with René Breyel, co-founder of AIoT Canada.
+The article below also includes parts of an interview with René Breyel, co-founder of AIoT Canada.

 A few years ago, a company called Smarter released the iKettle – a smart kettle.
 The iKettle is connected to the Internet via Wi-Fi and can be controlled from an APP installed on your smartphone.
 You can program your iKettle to start every morning, so you don’t have to do it yourself every day.